 What it does

-- Mail — List, search, read, send, reply, manage drafts, download attachments, trash or delete messages
+- Mail — List, search, read, send, reply (with cc/bcc/attachments), create/send/delete drafts, download attachments, trash or delete messages, access shared mailboxes

-- Calendar — View today's agenda, this week's events, create/update/delete events, quick-add from natural language, set reminders
+- Calendar — View today's agenda, this week's events, create/update/delete events, manage attendees, quick-add from natural language, set reminders

 - Contacts — Search people by name or email across providers